hawaiisa/vanillaplus-talent-calculator/README.md

 ## Wishlist / todo

-- Better tooltip positioning for mobile layout.
+~~- Better tooltip positioning for mobile layout.~~ (Attempted fix implemented, please tell if new issues appear)
 - Make it impossible to remove talents below the needed amount of talent points according to the selected tiers.